dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 Hypervisor Launch Landscape
 ---------

-This comparison table presents the distinctive capabilities of hyperlaunch with reference to existing launch configurations currently available in Xen and other hypervisors.
+This comparison table presents the distinctive capabilities of Hyperlaunch with reference to existing launch configurations currently available in Xen and other hypervisors.